 - Keep windows clear of ice and condensation

-- Know how to handle skids (steer into the direction of the slide)
+- Know how to handle skids (steer into the direction of the slide, don't brake hard)

 Frequently Asked Questions About NYC to Philadelphia Weather Driving